adamsilver/fdpb/08-an-upload-form.md

 We looked at ways to mitigate the file input's ugliness, but soon realised that making it look better is at the cost of usability.

-Finally, we lookat ways to enhance the native file input's drag and drop behaviour by creating a large custom drop zone.
+Finally, we looked at ways to enhance the native file input's drag and drop behaviour by creating a large custom drop zone.
 To do that we used various modern Javascript APIs that meant breaking convention due to security constraints.

 ### Things To Avoid